mahmoodalisha/NewsInShorts/README.md

-News Homepage
-Description
-News Homepage is a React application that fetches and displays the latest news from various categories.
+My React application that fetches and displays the latest news from various categories.
 Users can view news articles categorized into General, Business, Technology, Sports, and Entertainment.
 The application features a stylish navbar with category buttons and a news feed that updates based on the selected category.